andrewlin0/Car-Crash-Severity/report.md

 ### 3.1 Data Exploration
 (all the visualizations will be found in the presentation since I cannot put images in this file)

   I plotted PERSONCOUNT and VEHCOUNT together to find any anomalies.
+There was an observation that had 81 people involved, but only 2 vehicles were in the accident.

   I ran a correlation matrix on my chosen features (before encoding the categorical variables) to find any signs of multicollinearity between PERSONCOUNT and VEHCOUNT.
 There wasn't any.